 The small town of Akhaltsikhe may not be the most exciting place to spend your time, but it’s close proximity to Vardzia as well as being home to the beautiful Rabati Castle makes it worthwhile.
 It’s the perfect town to use as an overnight stop between Tbilisi and Vardzia and it has all the amenities and tourist infrastructure you’ll need.

 There’s a major supermarket across from the marshrutka station.
 You’ll also find some high-quality Georgian restaurants around the guesthouses at the bottom of the Rabati Castle.
-I ate at Mimino Restaurant a couple of times and can highly recommend.
+I ate at Kessane Restaurant a couple of times and can highly recommend.

-Where to stay in Akhaltsikhe
+Where to Stay in Akhaltsikhe

 Considering it’s a small town, there are actually plenty of good accommodation options in Akhaltsikhe.
 I loved the place I stayed and I think it was one of the better value places from my time in Georgia.

-What to do in Akhaltsikhe
+What to Do in Akhaltsikhe

 The Rabati Castle steals the show in Akhaltsikhe and is the town’s main attraction.
 This medieval fortress and worshipping complex was originally built in the 9th century.
 It underwent an extensive reconstruction effort a decade ago and certainly appears far less ancient now.
 Still, the gardens inside are beautifully designed and the viewpoints from the main tower and ramparts offer sweeping vistas.